Th3Shadowbroker/DiscHook/README.md

 Please use the issue-tool to submit bug-reports or feature requests.

 ### Contact & support
+If you want to support me you can do so through [patreon](https://patreon.com/m4taiori) <3

-Any questions, problems or something else?
+If you have any questions, problems or something else?
 Feel free to contact me via social-media.

 [Twitter](https://twitter.com/m4taiori)